Legal, Privacy, Cookies

 - With Other Global Shares Companies

 Global Shares is a global business.
-To offer our services, we may need to transfer your Personal Information to other Global Shares companies in other countries, including our companies in the United States, where many of our servers are located.
-Those countries may not have the same data protection laws as the country in which you initially provided the information.
+To offer our services, we may need to transfer your Personal Data to other Global Shares companies in other countries, including our companies in the United States, where many of our servers are located.
+Those countries may not have the same data protection laws and protections as the country in which you initially provided the information.

 All Global Shares companies are required to follow the privacy practices set forth in this Privacy Statement.